|

 is a very simple tart to make, using good-quality ready-made

 puff pastry.
-Ive suggested various cheese and
+Ive suggested various cheese and herb options

-crisp pastry, soft caramelised tomato, tangy cheese.
+soft caramelised tomato, tangy cheese.

 Ingredients